byunn90/Portfoliolia/README.md

-# portfolio-w2
+# Portfoliolia

 ## Description

-objective of this work was to come up a plan and design to create a responsive website so users who own iphones, iphone SE, iphones XR, iphones 12 Pro and desktop.
-Making the design responsive has helped our website become more mobile friendly and increasing amount of time spend on our website.
+objective of this work was to come up with a responsive website so users who own iphones, iphone SE, iphones XR, iphones 12 Pro and desktop.
+Making the design responsive has helped our website become more mobile friendly and increasing users screen time for our website.

 ## Built With